Video and In-Person Visitation Frequently Asked Questions

 - Substance Abuse Treatment Facility: SATFVideoVisiting@cdcr.ca.gov

 - California State Prison Solano: SOLVideoVisiting@cdcr.ca.gov

 - Wasco State Prison: WSPVideoVisiting@cdcr.ca.gov

-Visitors must provide the following information in their visitation email request:
+In the email, visitors must provide the following information in their visitation appointment request:

 - Inmate Name

 - Approved Visitor(s) Full Name(s)

 - Date of Birth